Candace Parker: Overseas career

 During each WNBA off-season from 2010 to 2015, Parker played for UMMC Ekaterinburg of the Russian League, winning five consecutive championships with the team.
-Parker played with teammate, Kristi Toliver in her final off-season with the team.
-During the 2015-16 WNBA off-season, Parker signed with the Guangdong Dolphins in January 2016, to replace Yelena Leuchanka during the WCBA playoffs.
+Parker played with teammate Kristi Toliver in her final off-season with the team.
+During the 2015-16 WNBA off-season, Parker signed with the Guangdong Dolphins in January 2016, to replace Yelena Leuchanka during the Women's Chinese Basketball Association (WCBA) playoffs.
 In February 2017, Parker signed a 2-month contract with Fenerbahçe of the Turkish Super League.
-In December 2017, Parker signed with the Xinjiang Magic Deer of the Chinese League for the 2017–18 WNBA off-season.
+In December 2017, Parker signed with the Xinjiang Magic Deer of the WCBA for the 2017–18 WNBA off-season.

 Broadcasting career

 In 2018, Parker began serving as an analyst and commentator for Turner Sports during the 2018–19 NBA season, primarily working Tuesday night NBA games under the Players Only brand.
-She also served as a studio analyst for the 2019 NCAA Division I men's basketball tournament.
+She also served as a analyst for the 2019 NCAA Division I men's basketball tournament.
 In 2019, she signed a multi-year extension with Turner to continue as an analyst and commentator for the NBA on TNTs rebranded Tuesday coverage and NCAA Tournament coverage on TNT and CBS Sports, while also joining NBA TV.
 In 2023, she became the first woman color commentator for an NBA All-Star Game.

 Parker will join Prime Video as a game and studio analyst during the 2025-26 season, while also leading the streaming service's WNBA coverage.